Allentown School District

 The Allentown School District is a large, urban public school district located in Allentown, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania.
-The district is the fourth largest school district in Pennsylvania as of the 2016-17 academic year.
+The district is the fourth-largest school district in Pennsylvania as of the 2016-17 school year.
+The district includes almost all of Allentown, the third-largest city in Pennsylvania.

-The school district includes two large urban public high schools, Allen High School and Dieruff High School, each based in Allentown, for grades nine through 12.
-As of the 2021-22 school year, 16,189 students attend its 21 schools, according to data released by the National Center for Education Statistics.
+The school district includes two large urban public high schools, Allen High School and Dieruff High School, each based in Allentown, for ninth through 12th grades.
+As of the 2023-24 school year, 16,510 students attend its 22 schools, according to data released by the National Center for Education Statistics.